How to Keep Open Wine Fresh for Days

 If you’re a gearhead, then by all means, go to town stocking your bar with the shiniest of toys.

-I did use a vacuum pump when I was a sommelier working in restaurants to seal the By The Glass bottles at the end of the shift, but, unless you’re only imbibing once or twice a month, these are just an extra expense and extra thing to add to your cabinets.
-Unless you really want them, you certainly can get by without them.
+I did use a vacuum pump when I was a sommelier working in restaurants to seal the By The Glass bottles at the end of the shift, but for home use I find these to be just an extra expense and extra thing to add to your cabinets.
+Unless you really want them, you can certainly get by without them.